As worn by The Imperial German army 1916-1918

 Helmet size 68 (liner size 61-62) $575.00 SOLD OUT

-M18s are occasionally available and when/if they are, they will be listed individually below with other one-off type helmets
+I have several M18s available and are listed individually below with other one-off type helmets

 Be sure to click on this link check out my other website dedicated to other kinds of Militaria